 There is a difference between leadership and management.
 Leadership entails working ‘on’ the business, having clear direction, creating openings for conversation and thinking about the business.
 Management entails working ‘in’ the business, providing clear expectations, communication and doing the work.

 The Guys dive further into the chaos to reveal order through exploring the Five Leadership Practices.
 Briefly they are: 1) Giving Clear Direction, 2) Providing the Necessary Tools, 3) Letting Go of the Vine, 4) Acting with the Greater Good in Mind and 5) Taking Clarity Breaks.
 Listen in to get a bigger picture of what they are and how they can work for you.

 Of course there are Five Management Practices that make sure the leadership actions happen as a follow up to the practices.
 The Five Management Practices are: 1) Keeping Expectations Clear, 2) Communicating Well, 3) Maintaining the Right Meeting Pulse, 4) Having “Quarterly Conversations” and 5) Rewarding and Recognizing.
 Does your management plan include practices like these?

 One of Zen’s favorite sayings is “Every question has an answer.
 Are you asking the right ones?”
-The book offer several key questions that evoke honest answers that aren’t always comfortable.
+How to Be A Great Boss offers several key questions that evoke honest answers that aren’t always comfortable.
 Nevertheless, the questions bring about a fuller understanding of whether the principles noted above are in practice or not.
 Listen in for the questions or grab Ray’s Crib Notes by filling out the form below.